 NOTE 1: The access barring check is performed by the lower layers.

-If the lower layers indicate that the access attempt is allowed, the NAS shall initiate the procedure to send the initial NAS message for the access attempt.
+If the lower layers indicate that the access attempt is allowed, the NAS shall determine the establishment cause from the determined one or more access identities and the determined access category as specified in subclause 4.5.x, shall initiate the procedure to send the initial NAS message for the access attempt and shall provide the establishment cause to lower layers.

 If the lower layers indicate that the access attempt is barred, the NAS shall not initiate the procedure to send the initial NAS message for the access attempt.
 Additionally, if the event which triggered the access attempt was an MO-MMTEL-voice-call-started indication, an MO-MMTEL-video-call-started indication or an MO-SMSoIP-attempt-started indication, the NAS shall notify the upper layers that the access attempt is barred.
 Upon receiving an indication from the lower layers that access is granted, the NAS may initiate the procedure to send the initial NAS message, if still needed.